mirigilkumar/SQL---Data-Analytics-Project/README.md

 ## 🛡️ License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+👋 About Me

+Hi, I’m Mirigil Kumar M.
+I’m a US Healthcare RCM Analyst with 10+ years of experience, skilled in Python, SQL, Pandas, NumPy, Tableau, and Power BI.

+I use data to solve problems, build insights, and share my projects here on GitHub.